-I teach piano to adults and children in the greater Boston area and encourage assorted musical styles.
-Most children love music: to listen to, dance and even sing with — it is quite natural!
-Adult students also find it a very rewarding experience that they can enjoy everyday.
+I teach piano to adults and children of all ages in the greater Boston area and encourage assorted musical styles.
+Most children love music: to listen to, dance to and even sing with — it is quite natural!
+Adult students find piano study rewarding and believe music has positively contributed to their satisfaction and success in life.
+Childhood instruction has been them a gift that stands the test of time.

-Lessons occur at Susan’s home piano studio in the greater Boston area, or at your home in select Wellesley, Weston, Wayland, and Newton MA locations.
+Lessons occur at Susan’s home piano studio in the Boston area, or at your home in select Wellesley, Weston, Wayland, and Newton MA locations.
 Call me at 781.864.9090.
-Leave a message, and I’ll get back to you ASAP.
+I’ll get back to you ASAP.

-To Mrs. Coin, From LJR; A note that accompanied a large, multicolored Harry Potter lollipop.MORE TESTIMONIALS
+To Mrs. Coin, From LJR; A note that accompanied a large, multicolored Harry Potter lollipop.WHAT PEOPLE SAY

 My adults bring a great deal of enthusiasm and dedication to their lessons, and perhaps a few fears.
 I do my best to create a positive environment and encourage a diverse selection of your favorite music.